zymrytekabashi/ZymryteKabashi/README.md

 I'm a Full-Stack Developer with a growth mindset :)

-🌱 I’m currently learning Django & Angular
+🌱 I’m currently learning Django & Angular <br>
 📫 You can reach me on: <a href= "https://www.linkedin.com/in/zymryte-kabashi/" target="_blank">LinkedIn</a>